Close Menu

 Is Japan safe for solo female travelers?

 Yes, Japan is generally considered very safe for solo female travelers.
 The low crime rate, especially violent crime, makes it a relatively secure destination.
 However, it’s always wise to exercise common-sense safety precautions, such as being aware of your surroundings and avoiding walking alone in dark or deserted areas, especially at night.
-(See Also: Is Santiago Chile Safe to Visit?
-A Traveler’s Guide)
+(See Also: Uzbekistan Safe To Visit?
+Discover The Truth)

 What should I do in case of an earthquake?